OmiWanji/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that list all local variables and enviroment variables and function script that creats a new local variables scrit that creats a new global variable
+script that list all local variables and enviroment variables and function script that creats a new local variables scrit that creats a new global variable script that prints the results of the addition of 128 and stores answer in the environment variable